MoralisWeb3/moralis-money-faq/verified.md

 ## Does this verification protect against all scams?

-As always - it's impossible to guarantee anything in crypto, this is an extra level of vetting but users should always do their own research before taking any decision.
+As always - it's impossible to guarantee anything in crypto, this is an extra level of vetting where the Moralis Team speaks to the token team and gets regular updates on their progress.
+All users should always do their own research before taking any decision.